top of page

 We honor Paje Putanny Yawanawa in our Ceremonies....

-We sing Yawanawa Saitis (Sacred Songs) in all of our Plant Spirit Medicine Ceremonies & do a deep study of these Saitis in our Plant Priestess Initiation course.
+We sing Yawanawa Saitis in most of our Plant Spirit Medicine Ceremonies & do a deep study of these Saitis in our Plant Priestess Initiation course.
 We also recite prayers in the Yawanawa language.
 Renee is devoted to preserving the sacred teachings of the Yawanawa lineage by sharing all she has learned and continues to learn in her studies with the Yawanawa tribe.
 Please feel welcome to listen to some of the Beautiful Saitis sung by Putanny Yawanawa in our gallery below.

 Videos of Putanny & her Sister Hushahu Yawanawa